Know Thy Enemy: Plot

 Isobel returns to the house she stays in and Katherine is there waiting for her.
 The two of them seem very close and Isobel informs Katherine that she managed to find a witch who is in the trusted circle of Klaus and she made a deal to save Katherine's life if they deliver the moonstone and the doppelganger to him.
 That makes Katherine turn against the Salvatores once again and she finds and steals the moonstone.

 Isobel creates a distraction at the Lockwood house to give Katherine the time to take Elena's place.
 Isobel leaves with Elena and Stefan leaves with Katherine believing that is Elena but he recognizes her and asks where Elena is.
 Katherine injects him with vervain and she goes back to Isobel’s house.
 She calls Isobel but Isobel apologizes to her telling her that Klaus wanted Katherine and she could not do anything about it.
 She hangs up the phone and Maddox (Gino Anthony Pesi), Klaus' witch, who was waiting in the house, knocks down Katherine.

 Jeremy finds out that if Bonnie uses the power she channeled from the dead witches to kill Klaus, then she will die too.
 The two of them fight but Bonnie tells him that it is her decision to make and that he cannot tell Elena about it.
 Caroline tells Matt everything but Matt asks her to make him forget since it is too much for him.
-Caroline compels him but it is revealed a little bit later that Liz asked Matt to take vervain so he can remember what Caroline would tell him without her knowing that she could not compel him.
+Caroline compels him but it is revealed a little bit later that Sheriff Forbes asked Matt to take vervain so he can remember what Caroline would tell him without her knowing that she could not compel him.
 Matt meets Liz and tells her everything.

 Isobel takes Elena to her grave and while they are talking, Isobel gets a phone call from Maddox who tells her that he has the moonstone and Katherine.
 Klaus has everything he needs at the moment and Isobel can let Elena go.
 Isobel apologizes to Elena for what she has done to her, she removes her necklace that protects her from the sun and she gets burned in front of Elena.

 The episode ends with Katherine waking up in Alaric's apartment where Maddox casts a spell at Alaric's body.
 Maddox has summoned Klaus who is now in Alaric's body.